The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

 Name of the cookie containing a token.
-This property will be effective only if smallrye.jwt.token.header is set to Cookie.
+This property is effective only if smallrye.jwt.token.header is set to Cookie.
 This property is deprecated - use mp.jwt.token.cookie.

 smallrye.jwt.always-check-authorization